-Frustration grows: power outages linger - Farmville
+Frustration grows; power outages linger - Farmville

 DeMarco said he utilized his whole house generator, but that it does not power the heater or stove.

-“We are able to use plug in heaters and the grill and microwave,” he said.
+“We are able to use plug-in heaters and the grill and microwave,” he said.

 DeMarco said he was fortunate not to lose power a second time, so his propane supply is still around 15%; however, he is still waiting for a fill-up from his propane supply company.